mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/B1_rusty_graphs/index.md

 }
 ```

-At first glance it is, but if we learn that `IndexMap` is a crate that essentially provides a map (this crate claims to be compatible with Rust's `HashMap`), this example also is similar to the previous one (in a sense of using arena allocation [region-based memory management]).
+At first glance it is, but if we learn that `IndexMap` is a crate that essentially provides a map, we see that this example also is similar to the previous one (in a sense of using arena allocation [region-based memory management]).

 One last representation to go: